UchuuKani/nasa-list/README.md

 I created a `Next.js` project using `create-next-app` to quickly stand up a React application, as well as for ease of deployment, and for styling used `sass` and `font-awesome` for some icons and basic animations.
 State management is handled by basic React hooks, with a custom hook for saving to `localStorage`.

+The live application is deployed [here](https://nasa-list.vercel.app/) using `Vercel`'s hosting platform.

 ---

 ## Features